 This shallow enclosed waterway between the mainland and Bribie Island is made for tranquil kayaking adventures.
 Take a leisurely paddle through mangrove systems and seagrass beds which are a breeding ground for turtles, birds and wildlife.
 You might even spot a bashful dugong.
 Golden Beach Hire can help you out with kayak hire if you need it.

 The heritage listed sunken shipwrecks at Tangalooma are a haven for colourful subtropical reef fish, turtles, stingrays and wobbegongs.
 Never fear capsizing as you lean over for an underwater peek.
 Tangalooma Wrecks Kayak Tours and Hire even offer transparent kayaks to navigate the crystal blue waters.
 Genius.
 Book your tour or hire equipment right here.

 This is where Brisbane meets the bay.
 Kayak alongside the luxury yachts and catamarans as you venture straight out into Moreton Bay from Manly Harbour.
 The calm waters are perfect for stand up paddle boards too.
 Grab a kayak from Moreton Bay Boat Hire on the esplanade and away you go.

 Watch the sunrise over Stradbroke Island and tour the Redlands most scenic locations from Tingalpa Creek, to Victoria Point, Cleveland Point and Coochiemudlo Island.
 Set off early enough and you might even have time to venture over to one of the islands in the bay.
 You will need your own kayak for this one—find out where to launch it here.

 North Stradbroke Island

 Straddie Kingfisher Tours

 Ah yes, our local island getaway.
 Straddie is made for nostalgic summer adventures and whale watching winters.
 If you can't be bothered dragging your own kayak over there, jump on a tour with Straddie Kingfisher Tours and paddle around Amity Point, Myora Point, Shag Rock, Peel Island and Brown Lake for a freshwater spin.
-For more info click here.

 Image credit: Tangalooma Island Resort